4gatepylon/Optobot/README.md

 # Optobot
 A robotic system that combines a robotic arm and a microsocpe (each of which is controllable) to automatically place and image cover slides for microscopy purposes.

+Look into `./hardware/` to see the code that will run on our robotic system.
+We have some code to control a robotic arm mounted on a stand as well as some code to control a microscope.
+Both are over LAN.
+The robotic arm has a little robot movement server that takes in some basic instructions as well as an on-board controller that tells it what to do.
+This onboard control (Nvidia Jetson) is also what is going to be controlling the microscope over the LAN, and thus what is going to be controlling our entire hardware setup.

+Any sort of web-stuff in `./online` is a seperate system that is mainly meant for storage and user searches later.
+If it exists, its APIs are used to write by the robot, but a human on the ground has to trigger the robot to run.
+To run it you should `ssh` into the Jetson onboard control chip and run the hardware `main.py` script that runs the desired script.